 About changes coming to NC employment services

-In North Carolina, over a thousand people with disabilities work in isolated, “segregated settings,” also called sheltered workshops or Adult Developmental Vocational Program (ADVP) settings.
+In North Carolina, over a thousand people with disabilities work in isolated, “segregated settings,” also called sheltered workshops.
 In these settings, workers with disabilities are typically separated from non-disabled workers.
 Most pay workers far below the minimum wage (sub-minimum wages).
 Many disabled people work five days a week and still earn less than a hundred dollars in a month.
 The workshops are supposed to train people with disabilities to work in the community for market or “competitive” wages.
 Studies show this kind of job training is ineffective in finding disabled people jobs in their community or teaching them useful job skills to compete in the marketplace.

 A federal law called the Americans with Disabilities Act (ADA) protects the right of people with disabilities to work in the community in jobs for honest wages just like non-disabled people.
 Because of this law, DRNC, the Center for Public Representation (CPR) and NC Department of Health and Human Services (DHHS) recently agreed that DHHS will stop paying for services in segregated workshops.
-Instead, DHHS will help workers with disabilities find better paying jobs in their communities.
+Instead, DHHS will help workers with disabilities find better paying jobs in their communities if they choose.

 View the easy-to-read version.